Lunghani-Shilubane/Christoffel-s-kitchen/README.md

 * Next is the payment page, which also works as a cart page.
 All selected items will be here.
 The user will be able to see the total amount of the dishes and be able to make online payments.
 * Lastly is the management page, which lets Christoffel manipulate the data and add more dishes to the menu.

+### Conclusion
+In conclusion, I believe that this is the best way forward for Christoffel's business, as it will reach many people and boost sales considerably.
+The only thing that's left now is marketing, I'm sure that will be a breeze with such attractive food.

 ### Change Log
 * Added the payment page and made it functional
 * Added the total price of selected items to the cart/payment page